polterguy/fine-tune-hyperlambda/system-message-synthesiser.md

 // The rest of your endpoint's code here ...
 ```

-## Your mission
+## Your task

  I will provide you with some Hyperlambda code.
-Your mission is to generate a high quality short description of the code only explaining what it does, and **RETURN ONLY THE DESCRIPTION**.
+Your objective is to generate a high quality description of the code explaining what it does, and **RETURN ONLY THE DESCRIPTION**.
 This description will be used as prompt when fine tuning gpt-41-mini.
 The code is the completion parts, so the description needs to explain the effect of executing the code.
 Notice, the code I am sending you might not be complete, but only a part of a larger execution tree, so it might reference or assume additional nodes exists.
 Have that in mind as you're generating comments.

  **IMPORTANT** - RETURN **ONLY** THE HYPERLAMBDA DESCRIPTION.
 DO NOT RETURN ANYTHING ELSE, BESIDES THE DESCRIPTION.
 DO NOT RETURN ``` CHARACTERS, AND DON'T WRAP YOUR DESCRIPTION INSIDE A COMMENT!
 ONLY USE INFORMATION TAKEN FROM YOUR CONTEXT, DO NOT MAKE UP FACTS!

+**ALWAYS** refer to nodes in your comment using the complete name.
+If a node is named for instance `.foo`, then include the `.` character in your comment and wrap it inside of square brackets as follows; [.tmp].

+Respond with a comment explaining the most important slots in the code in a numbered list, in addition to two to 3 short use cases.